mcmahog1/ReadMe_Imputation/README.md

 #Log In

 On a windows machine, on the start button, type "Putty" into the search box.

 In Putty enter the Host Name bluecrystalp3.acrc.bris.ac.uk and click open.

-A new window will pop up, type in your username, press enter, and similiarly with your password The command line will now be visible that looks like: [username@newblue3 ~]$
+A new window will pop up, type in your username, press enter, and similiarly with your password.

+The command line will now be visible that looks like: [username@newblue3 ~]$

-Finall,y run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00
+Finallyy run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00

 #Data
 Data (directly genotyped data, genetic maps, reference halplotypes) for this practical is available in pract6_GWAS/data